 Many middle-aged women experience breast swelling.
-Heavy painful breasts can be a symptom you may notice when your bras don't fit properly.
-Wearing a bra that is in a larger size or a sports bra made from a stretchy, comfortable material can be helpful during these painful days.
+Heavy painful breasts can be a symptom they may notice with improperly fitted bras.
+Choosing a bra that is in a larger size or a sports bra made from a stretchy, comfortable material can be helpful during these painful days.

 When soreness occurs, it can cause an almost tight feeling in certain areas of the breast.
 Sometimes, the nipple or the areola surrounding the nipple can become very sore.
 The pain can shift from area to area and become more intense during certain parts of the day.
 Likewise, the pinching feeling can sometimes transform into a tingling sensation in breasts.

-This is probably one of the most common symptoms of breast pain.
-Breast tenderness can range in intensity from mild to excruciating, which can be highly disruptive during daily life.
+This is probably one of the most common symptoms of breast pain during menopause.1 Breast tenderness can range in intensity from mild to excruciating, which can be highly disruptive during daily life.
 When severe, even the slightest contact, such as putting on a shirt or bra, can cause pain.
-Walking and running can also cause tenderness, especially if you are wearing a less supportive bra.
+Walking and running can also cause tenderness, especially without proper bra.

 This typically feels like a sharp pain in the breasts, sometimes described as an electric shock feeling.
 It usually affects random areas in the front or on the side of the breast.
 Because this is often quite sudden and unprovoked, it can be startling and confusing, as well as distracting if it occurs while preforming daily tasks.

-Sometimes, noncyclical and cyclical breast pain symptoms can radiate all the way to your armpit.
-You may feel it in the center or the crease.
-The throbbing sensation usually persists for a while and can sometimes culminate in moments of sharp, stabbing pain.
+Sometimes, non-cyclical and cyclical breast pain symptoms can radiate all the way to the armpit and can be felt in the center or the crease.
+The throbbing sensation usually persists for a while and can sometimes culminate in moments of sharp, stabbing armpit pain alongside breast soreness.

 Although annoying and sometimes disruptive, these symptoms of breast pain are extremely common, especially during PMS and menopause.
-However, if your pain worsens or persists, you develop a lump, notice discharge, or experience a fever, then you should see a doctor immediately.
-Read more information on the different treatments for breast pain so you can prevent the likelihood of this distressing symptom from occurring ever again .
+However, if your pain worsens or persists, you develop a lump, notice discharge, or experience a fever, then you should see a doctor immediately to rule out potentially serious causes.2,3 Meanwhile, women whose symptoms are due to menopause are encouraged to seek effective treatments for breast pain so that they can reduce their episodes in the future and manage them more easily.